 It wasn’t easy to choose the material for Jackie’s piece.
 He is a world famous actor, an exceptional martial arts fighter, an environmentalist, and one of the world’s best known faces!

 I finally decided on chopsticks because Jackie had used them in some of the fighting scenes in his movies the Fearless Hyena and Karate Kid, and because chopsticks are Chinese.
 As he is an environmentalist, I used disposable bamboo chopsticks to show that discarded materials can be reused and made into something meaningful and beautiful.

 This art installation is a tribute to the life, art and cultural significance of Jackie Chan.

 I spent a month collecting 64,000 chopsticks, in Zhejiang and in Beijing.
 I tied them into different bundle sizes with strings, and then hung them on a steel frame.
 This was a hanging piece that had to be suspended with steel cables, so I had to make sure that it was structurally stable enough to carry that many chopsticks.
-I also hung 60–for Jackie’s 60th birthday–bamboo chopstick holders filled with skewers that formed the word ‘long’ (dragon) because Jackie’s name in chinese means “Dragon”.
+It was Jackie’s 60th birthday so I also hung 60 bamboo chopstick holders filled with skewers that formed the word ‘Long’, meaning ‘Dragon’, which is the translation of Jackie’s name in Chinese.
 The installation is best viewed from the front, where the portrait is most visible.
-From its side, waves of chopsticks tied in bundles is seen.